Today marks the 77th birthday of famed Grateful Dead drummer Mickey Hart.

-Though the band worked drum solos into some of their songs, notably “The Other One,” it wasn’t until the late 70s and early 80s where “Drums/Space” became a regular fixture at Grateful Dead shows.
+Though the band worked drum solos into some of their songs, notably “The Other One,” it wasn’t until the late 70s and early 80s when “Drums/Space” became a regular fixture during Grateful Dead shows.
 Hart and Kreutzmann would essentially become an eight-limbed music machine, transfixed with their free-form improvisation as The Rhythm Devils.

-Watch Hart and Kreutzmann’s performance of their “Drums” instrumental from the Dead’s Halloween 1980 concert at Radio City Music Hall, courtesy of Grateful Dead on Music Vault:
+Watch Hart and Kreutzmann’s performance of their “Drums” instrumental from the Dead’s Halloween 1980 concert at Radio City Music Hall below.

 [Video: Music Vault]

 While the Grateful Dead assembled a massive array of percussion instruments for their “Drums” exploration, this would only grow as technology improved.
-Hart is well known for his passion for music and neuroscience, and developed instruments like “The Beam” to harness primal sonic frequencies.
+Hart is well known for his passion for music and neuroscience, and developed instruments like “The Beam” specifically for the recording sessions to score Francis Ford Coppola‘s 1979 Vietnam War epic Apocalypse Now to harness primal sonic frequencies.
 The drummer has led many world music and drum-based ensembles throughout the years, but one of the most memorable uses of “The Beam” came at the Fare Thee Well shows, where the pomp and circumstance of the celebration made for beefed up and prodigiously powerful production.